trptcolin/toga/README.md

 A more extensive list of articles is here:
 * http://wiki.apache.org/cassandra/ArticlesAndPresentations

-You can make sure you have a compatible version of Cassandra ready to go by running your Cassandra server on the default port (9160) and running ./script/test in the same directory as this README.

 Requirements
 ============

 * Apache Cassandra 0.6.2

-For now, all other dependencies are distributed with the project:

-* Clojure: clojure-1.2.0-master-20100606.140311-84.jar
-* Thrift: libthrift-917130.jar
-* Log4J: log4j-1.2.14.jar
-* SL4J: slf4j-api-1.5.8.jar
-        slf4j-log4j12-1.5.8.jar
+  * Check the project out at git://git.apache.org/cassandra.git
+  * IMPORTANT: `git checkout 0.6.2` to use the 0.6.2 version
+* Leiningen (recommended to pull down the rest of the dependencies)
+  * `lein deps` in the Toga directory will get you what you need

+You can make sure you have everything ready to go by running your Cassandra server on the default port (9160) and running ./script/test in the same directory as this README.

 Examples
 ========

-We assume knowledge here of Cassandra terminology (Keyspace, ColumnFamily, Column, SuperColumn).
+For these examples, I'll assume knowledge of Cassandra terminology (Keyspace, ColumnFamily, Column, SuperColumn).

-In the first example, we open up a connection to a Cassandra server on the local machine, on the default port (9160).
+In the first example, we'll open up a connection to a Cassandra server on the local machine, on the default port (9160).
 We assume that TestKeyspace is defined in the conf/storage-conf.xml file in your Cassandra directory.
-The result is that we insert a Column with the name "full_name" and the value "Colin Jones", under the key "colin".
+If that's not the case on your machine, you'll need to make it so to use the example.
+(See the articles The result is that we insert a Column with the name "full_name" and the value "Colin Jones", under the key "colin".